highcharts4gwt/generator/README.md

 To know more about this project please go to the [project website](https://gwthighcharts.github.io/)

-#What should the generated code look like.
+#What should the generated code look like ?

 * Fluent api
 * As close as possible to the Javascript syntax